capoxix/roamy/README.md

 “Roamy” is an interactive map application, based on the concept of MoneyMile, that allows users to see a defined area where they can go on a given time frame.
 The area will be impacted by current traffic conditions, construction, weather, and other factors .
 This allows people to drop pins on any location and have a visual representation of places are within reach according to the time they have available.

-# Functionality and MVP
+# Features

-1. Have algorithm return reachable points when a user inputs a start pin and time
+* General
+    1. Display visual cloud of area reachable within given time frame
+    2. Get current location
+    3. Search Places Information
+    4. Find place in Google Maps

+* Logged In Users
+    1. Track favorite places
-2. Get visual cloud to render on Google maps (visually appealing)
+    2. Display favorite places inside visual cloud
-3. User signup/login
-4. Track favorite places(logged in users)
-5. Integrate other modes of transportation
-6. Intuitive UI, animations for markers and visual cloud (if time permits)

 # Technologies and Technical Challenges